Self-bound droplets in quasi-two-dimensional dipolar condensates: Results

 \section{Results}

-In this section, we shall first propose the scheme to create the quasi-2D droplets by tuning the sign of the DDI via a rotating polarization field.
+In this section, we shall first propose a scheme to create the quasi-2D droplets by tuning the sign of the DDI via a rotating polarization field.
 We then validate our quasi-2D model by comparing the results with full 3D calculation~\cite{dipdrop2020}.
 Finally, we study the ground-state properties of the droplet, including the phase diagram, the peak density, and the radial size.
+All numerical results are obtained by evolving Eqs.~\eqref{eom} with the fourth-order Runge-Kutta method.
+To Simplify our calculations we also make use of the cylindrical symmetry of the system as in Ref.~\cite{dipdrop2020}.